smbdsbrain/ComfyUI-PK_load_image_paste/README.md

 - ✅ Safari 13.1+
 - ✅ Edge 79+

-**Note**: HTTPS is required for clipboard access in most browsers.
-If running ComfyUI locally, use `https://localhost:8188` instead of `http://localhost:8188`.

 ## Troubleshooting

 ### "Clipboard API not available" Error
-- Ensure you're using HTTPS (required for clipboard access)
 - Check if your browser supports the Clipboard API
 - Try refreshing the page